hintjen/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Fractal Networks is non-venture backed U.S. startup with an international team dedicated to making self-hosting more accessible and delightful.
-We build free and open source software with the intent of delivering robust digital privacy and cybersecurity capabilites to the next generation of Internet citizens.
+Fractal Networks is a non-venture backed U.S. startup with an international team dedicated to making self-hosting more accessible and delightful.
+We build free and open source software with the intent of delivering robust digital privacy and cybersecurity capabilites for the next generation of Internet citizens.

-Our primary mission is to bootstrap a sustainable digital ecosystem powered by community, free software and the conscious commercialization of self-hosting focused products and services.
+Our primary mission is to bootstrap a sustainable community powered ecosystem built around free software and the conscious commercialization of self-hosted products and services.
 We believe that everyone should have the ability and the right to run their own software and own their own data.

 We hope that you will find the tools here useful and welcome contributions!